Rat-a-tail/Flashcards-2/Readme.md

 ### App Description
 App displays slide showing a question and another when tapped, shows the answer to that slide.
+User can give information to flashcard that is then diplayed as a flashcard

 ### App Walk-though
 <img src= "https://im6.ezgif.com/tmp/ezgif-6-3ac8a55af976.gif" width=250 />